Tackx/address-book-api/README.md

 - Requires users to register and authenticate using JWT
 - Users can then post contacts into the contacts DB in Firebase

+## Services

+Each service has its own submodule repository.

+- Gateway
+  - Handles user authentication/authorization and proxies requests to other services
+- Users
+  - Handles user registration and login (retrieval of new JWT)
+  - Stores users in MongoDB (locally) or Mongo Atlas (on prod)
+- Contacts
+  - Handles storing of contacts into user's contact book in Firebase
+  - Stores contacts in Firebase Realtime DB Emulator (locally) or in Firebase Realtime DB (on prod)
+- Docs
+  - Swagger UI API documentation

 ## Run locally

 - `git clone https://github.com/Tackx/address-book-api`